ezequiasaramburu/logofy/README.md

 # SimpleLogo

-A powerful yet simple web application for creating custom logos and favicons using Lucide icons.
+A powerful yet simple web application for creating custom logos using Lucide icons.
 Built with Next.js and TypeScript, SimpleLogo offers an intuitive interface for designing professional logos in seconds.

 ## 🌟 Features

 - 🎨 **Easy Logo Creation**: Create custom logos using Lucide icons with a simple, intuitive interface
 - 🎯 **Favicon Generation**: Generate favicons for your websites with one click
-- 🖼️ **Multiple Export Formats**: Export your logos in PNG, SVG, and ICO formats
+- 🖼️ **Multiple Export Formats**: Export your logos in PNG and SVG formats
 - 🎨 **Advanced Customization**:
   - Customize colors and gradients
   - Adjust icon size and rotation